ksruthi1992/ava/docs/ava_report2.md

 * JSON objects
 * Defined Objects (User, Pantry, Recipe, Feedback)

 These were used with intention of flexibility in the design of AVA.
 AVA is meant to have multiple uses, as well as tend towards using object-oriented programming in order to be more efficient with resources.
+This also includes a small image which will act as the main logo of the Ava project.
   ​

 ## <a name="uidesign"></a> User Interface Design and Implementation